Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 How and Why the "Hear That" Method Works

-The secret to learning how to recognize the fine line where your dog is better able to cope with stimuli is unlocked by reading more about "dog threshold levels".
+Learning how to recognize the fine line where your dog is better able to cope with stimuli is unlocked by reading more about "dog threshold levels."

 Interested in how dogs register fearful events and how it affects their brain?
-Read how the amygdala plays a role in fear and overcoming fear via exposure therapy.
+Read how the amygdala plays a role in fear and how to overcome fear via exposure therapy.

 Questions & Answers